Hudson Capital Inc. (NASDAQ:HUSN) Short Interest Update

-Hudson Capital Inc. (NASDAQ:HUSN) was the target of a significant decrease in short interest in September.
+Hudson Capital Inc. (NASDAQ:HUSN) saw a large decrease in short interest in September.
 As of September 30th, there was short interest totalling 84,400 shares, a decrease of 47.4% from the September 15th total of 160,600 shares.
-Based on an average daily volume of 924,200 shares, the days-to-cover ratio is presently 0.1 days.
-Currently, 2.4% of the company’s stock are sold short.
+Based on an average daily volume of 924,200 shares, the short-interest ratio is presently 0.1 days.
+Currently, 2.4% of the company’s stock are short sold.

 An institutional investor recently bought a new position in Hudson Capital stock.
-HRT Financial LP acquired a new stake in shares of Hudson Capital Inc. (NASDAQ:HUSN) during the 1st quarter, according to the company in its most recent disclosure with the Securities & Exchange Commission.
-The firm acquired 18,111 shares of the company’s stock, valued at approximately $52,000.
-HRT Financial LP owned approximately 0.28% of Hudson Capital as of its most recent filing with the Securities & Exchange Commission.
-1.20% of the stock is currently owned by institutional investors and hedge funds.
+HRT Financial LP acquired a new position in shares of Hudson Capital Inc. (NASDAQ:HUSN) during the first quarter, according to the company in its most recent filing with the Securities and Exchange Commission.
+The institutional investor acquired 18,111 shares of the company’s stock, valued at approximately $52,000.
+HRT Financial LP owned approximately 0.28% of Hudson Capital as of its most recent SEC filing.
+Institutional investors and hedge funds own 1.20% of the company’s stock.

 Hudson Capital, Inc engages in the provision of financial solutions to small to medium sized enterprises.
 It also offers commercial payment advisory, international corporate financing advisory and intermediary bank loan advisory services.
 The company was founded by Jian Xin Lin and Jin Chi Xu on September 16, 2014 and is headquartered in New York, NY.